sassyskiingpuppy19/troop150-website/src/content/pages/backpacking-checklist.md

  Camera (one-time use cameras best with your name)

- DO NOT bring an expensive cameras, cell phone,  or electronic games.
+ DO NOT bring: an expensive camera(s), cell phone,  or electronic games.